Evolution (2001 film): Home media

 Evolution was released on VHS and DVD on December 26, 2001.
 In international regions such as Australia and the United Kingdom, the VHS/DVD releases were handled by Columbia TriStar Home Entertainment, with the domestic VHS/DVD releases handled by DreamWorks Home Entertainment.
 In China, Columbia TriStar Home Entertainment released the film on the VCD format.

 In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to Evolution, along with the rights to all 58 other live-action films DreamWorks had released since 1997, following their billion-dollar acquisition of the company's live-action assets and television assets.
 DreamWorks were listed as the sole copyright holder in the credits of Evolution, suggesting that Paramount currently has overall ownership of the film, despite Columbia's initial international distribution rights to the film.
+(Note: Copyright notice in the credits for Evolution, 2001.)

 The film later received a Blu-ray release in the United States on November 23, 2021, by Paramount Home Entertainment.
 A separate Blu-ray release of the Columbia version was made available in the United Kingdom on April 22, 2024, through 88 Films.

 Television series

 Evolution was adapted into an animated series titled Alienators: Evolution Continues, which aired on Fox Kids from 2001 to 2002.
 The series loosely followed the film's premise, expanding on the storyline with new characters and alien creatures, but aimed at a younger audience.
 The series was a co-production between Columbia TriStar Television, DreamWorks Television, DiC Entertainment and other parities.
 The ownership for the animated series was split between DiC and DreamWorks Television (now Paramount).
 Like with the film itself, Columbia are not listed among the copyright holders in the credits.
+(Note: Copyright notice in the credits for Alienators: Evolution Continues, 2001.)